 The Faculty's Showcase and Projects Archive is an online platform offering a general overview of the works created by our students since 2018 in the two Majors in Design, the Major in Art and the Masterin Eco-Social Design.

 In the studios, where both individual and team work is encouraged, you will be able to combine theory and practice effectively.
 It is here that projects become reality.
 They are very close to the offices of lecturers, and students often present their work there.

 In the workshops you will find all the tools you need, traditional and state-of-the-art technology, to turn your projects into reality.
 Those who manage our workshops are skilled professionals who will help you and share their experience with you.

-Currently we offer exchange programmes with almost 20 partner universities all over the world and we are part of a large network of collaboration with employers in Italy and abroad where you can undertake your internship.
+Currently we offer exchange programmes with partner universities all over the world and we are part of a large network of collaboration with employers in Italy and abroad where you can undertake your internship.
 This study programme does not involve a compulsory internship.

 This programme provides various training options, the main of which being becoming familiar with contemporary thought and creative practices.
 You can specialise in photography, video-making and three-dimensional projects.
 This will enable you to further your studies in the fields of graphic or product design, photography and cinematography.

 Well prepared and ready for the job market.
 On the website of AlmaLaurea you can check statistical data about graduates’ satisfaction and their employability.